dgaydukov/cert-aws/sa/files/sa.md

 }
 ```
 You can also achieve the same by updating bucket acl, and it's more granular cause you can add permission to each object separately.
-It's granular cause you can't add read to all objects, only list.
-So if you want to read the object you should go to that object and add `Read` permission to it explicitly.
 When you set OAI from console you can set `update bucket policy` and aws will itself add such policy to your s3 bucket.
 Of course you can do it manually, or edit it after this.
 In this case your s3 bucket is not public, but can be accessed only by cf user with OAI=E27OQ9NRS1N0QR.
-Accelerated file upload - you can enable POST/PUT/PATCH methods for your cf distribution, and so accelerate file uploads.
+Accelerated upload - you can enable POST/PUT/PATCH methods for your cf distribution, and so accelerate file uploads.
 So now you upload your files to nearest cf edge location and from there it's uploaded to s3/ec2 using aws internal low-latency network.
 There are 3 ways to limit access to cf:
 * using presigned url/cookie
 * use geo-restriction (whitelist/blacklist specific countries)